louisehtrm/myfind/README.md

 # MyFind

-EPITA project : recreate the find command
+EPITA project : create a simplified version of find command

  -  parse the command
  -  manage builtins